milospjanic/rnaSeqFPro/README.md

 </pre>

 **If you are re-running the pipe and you have already previously ran the pipe, delete the GSEPD_OUTPUT folder as the RGSEPD needs to create this folder itself, it will stop if it enconters this folder already created**

+**Don't forget to place the GENCODE gtf file into the working folder!**